The properties comprise a total of just over 621,000 square feet of leasable space and are 98.6 per cent occupied, the REIT says in a release.

-The pending acquisitions come on the heels of True North’s announcement in September it would purchase industrial buildings in Calgary, and in Markham, north of Toronto.
+The pending acquisitions come on the heels of True North’s announcement in September it would purchase buildings in Calgary, and in Markham, north of Toronto.
 The REIT subsequently closed on 3699 63rd Ave.
 NE in Calgary on Nov.
 4; and expects to close on 101 McNabb Street in Markham on or about Nov.
 15.

 The properties total 524,800 square feet and are being purchased for a combined price of $190.5 million plus closing costs.

 As part of its funding for those purchases, True North in September issued an offering of 12.2 million units, raising about $80.5 million.

 True North decided not to acquire a third building (a 100,000-square-foot office property in the GTA) which was also announced in September.